anujisdead/Bootstrap1/README.md

-# Web Development and Java Exercises
+# Web Development, Java, and SQL Exercises

-This repository contains a collection of exercises covering HTML, CSS, JavaScript, Bootstrap, and Core Java.
-Each folder contains specific exercises and examples for learning web development and Java programming concepts.
+This repository contains a collection of exercises covering HTML, CSS, JavaScript, Bootstrap, Core Java, and ANSI SQL (using MySQL syntax).
+Each folder contains specific exercises and examples for learning these concepts.

 ## Project Structure